True story: my neighbor walks her dog twice daily from the climate-controlled comfort of her SUV.

 The stories we tell ourselves affect how we interact with our environment, how our environment reacts to us, and in turn, whether we experience the world as a bleak or inspiring place.

-My Shitty Car, and other Subjective Realities
+My Shitty Car, and Other Subjective Realities

 I’m not talking about lying to yourself.
 I’m not talking about being falsely positive or blindly optimistic.
 I’m just saying we have a choice about the stories we use to narrate our lives.

-I can unlock the dented door of my obliterated 1985 Golf every morning and tell myself what a piece of shit car I have.
+I can unlock the dented door of my obliterated 1985 Volkswagen every morning and tell myself what a piece of shit car I have.
 While it’s warming up, I can ruminate bitterly on the shiny new white Beetle parked in front of me.
 I tell myself the sob story about the car I can’t afford.
 Full of resentment, I hit the road defensively.
 I cut off a BMW driver, annoyed by his sense of entitlement.
 He reacts to my negativity with more negativity.

 Or I can tell myself a different story.
 Seeing the dark clouds gather, I can be grateful for the nice Ballard family who sold me their 1985 Golf for $750 so I don’t have to walk to work in the freezing rain this morning.
 I turn onto Broadway, appreciating that I’m warm and dry, listening to good music.
 I let another driver go in front of me, and I discover little pockets of kindness returned during the commute.